ThomasLegleu/RoboND-Kinematics-Project/writeup_template.md

 6->EE | 0 | 0 | 0.303 | q7

-set the dh parameter information as a dictionary:
+Set the dh parameter information as a dictionary:

     dh_Params = { alpha0:      0, a0:     0, d1: 0.75, q1:         q1,
                   alpha1: -pi/2., a1:  0.35, d2:    0, q2:-pi/2. + q2,